cockpit-project/cockpit/doc/protocol.md

     |----msb length---| |----chan----| |---payload--|
     0x00 0x00 0x00 0x06 0x61 0x35 0x0A 0x61 0x62 0x63

-Command Messages
+Control Messages
 ----------------

-Command messages let the various components such as cockpit-web, cockpit-ws and cockpit-bridge communicate about what's going on.
+Control messages let the various components such as cockpit-web, cockpit-ws and cockpit-bridge communicate about what's going on.

-Command messages are always sent in the control channel.
-They always have a channel number of zero.
+Control messages are always sent in the control channel.
+They always have an empty channel.
 The payload of a control message is always a json object.
 There is always a "command" field:

     {